Feeld/junior-infra-task/Report.md

 * collected data will likely not be detailed and complete enough for 100% accuracy
 * official support has been reported as lacking
 * only alerts on critical responses such as production issues, incident response, post- mortem analysis, and metrics (good tho?)

+# New Relic

+New Relic One is an SaaS cloud based, chargeable observability platform that claims to help businesses analyse, troubleshoot, and optimize their entire software stack.

 * **Requirements** https://github.com/AmyLouise85/junior-infra-task/blob/main/Requirements.md
 * **A list of websites used in compiling this report can be found at** https://github.com/AmyLouise85/junior-infra-task/blob/main/Research.md